MoxyFoxy/BreezeVM/guide.md

 Please click [here](https://github.com/F0x1fy/BreezeVM/releases/download/capstone/BreezeVM-Source.zip) to download the ZIP file for the Senior Capstone release.

 ## How to Build BreezeVM
 This section assumes the user has at least basic understanding in using and navigating both Linux and the shell.
-If you do not wish to build BreezeVM, but just use it, please go to [Download Binaries](#download-binaries).
+If you wish to use, but not build BreezeVM, please go to [Download Binaries](#download-binaries).

 Building BreezeVM requires a program that can operate on `Makefile`s, as well as the [Odin](http://odin-lang.org/) compiler.
 The recommended program is [make](https://www.gnu.org/software/make/) on Linux.
 Note that these make commands require Linux, though the commands within them (with the exclusion of "`find`") can be ran manually on Windows, given that the [Odin](http://odin-lang.org/) compiler is installed.
 [LLVM](https://llvm.org/) and [mingw-w64](http://mingw-w64.org/doku.php/download/linux) are also required for the linking stages when using make.